 Starbuck O'Dwyer, a native of Rochester, New York and a graduate of Princeton, Oxford and Cornell, writes novels, essays, short stories, screenplays and music under his given middle name.
 His critically-acclaimed debut novel, Red Meat Cures Cancer (Random House/Vintage Books), won two national writing awards for humor, appeared on several best-seller lists, and was a featured selection of the 2007 One Book One Vancouver reading program.
-His writing, which has been described as "comic genius" by Kirkus Reviews, has been published in forums as diverse as Entertainment Weekly, Flaunt, Toro, Japanophile, the Journal News, PW Daily and the Boston Globe, and he has appeared on over 350 radio and television programs including guest spots on ESPN, WGN, NBC, ABC, CBS, Fox, Voice of America and NPR.
-His collection of stories, How to Raise a Good Kid, a finalist in the 2012 Indie Reader Discovery Awards (parenting) and a finalist in the 2011 Book of the Year Awards (both essay and humor categories) sponsored by Foreword Reviews, has been translated into Afrikaans and is presently being translated into Chinese, Dutch, Italian, German, Portuguese, Norwegian and Spanish.
-Similarly, his novel, Goliath Gets Up, a finalist in the 2012 Indie Reader Discovery Awards (humor), has been translated into Chinese and is presently being translated into Spanish.
-His latest story collection, High School Dance, recently reached #1 on the Amazon kindle best-seller list in both the Humor & Entertainment and Parenting & Relationships categories and is presently being translated into Spanish.
-Songs O'Dwyer has composed have been licensed by both the Telemundo and Country Music Television networks and featured in several of their shows.
+His writing, which has been described as "comic genius" by Kirkus Reviews, has been published in forums as diverse as Entertainment Weekly, Flaunt, Toro, Japanophile, the Journal News, PW Daily and the Boston Globe, and he has appeared on over 350 radio and television programs including guest spots on ESPN, WGN, Voice of America and PBS.
+His collection of stories, How to Raise a Good Kid, a finalist in the 2012 Indie Reader Discovery Awards (parenting), a finalist in the 2011 Foreword Reviews Book of the Year Awards (both essay and humor categories), and a best-seller in China, has been translated into Afrikaans, German, Chinese, Norwegian and Portuguese, and is presently being translated into Dutch, Italian and Spanish.
+Similarly, his second novel, Goliath Gets Up, a finalist in the 2012 Indie Reader Discovery Awards (humor), has been translated into Chinese and is presently being translated into Spanish and French.
+His latest story collection, High School Dance, a 2016 Global Ebook Awards gold medalist (non-fiction humor/comedy) and a 2016 Foreword Reviews INDIES Book of the Year finalist (non-fiction humor), reached #1 on the Amazon kindle best-seller list in both the Humor & Entertainment and Parenting & Relationships categories and has been translated into Spanish.
+In addition, songs O'Dwyer has composed have been licensed by both the Telemundo and Country Music Television networks and featured in several of their shows.